floating-ui/react-popper/.github/ISSUE_TEMPLATE.md

 Issues without the required informations will be closed.
 Do not delete this template or it will be closed!

+If your issue is a feature request please feel free to delete the template and describe it.

 Want your issue to be fixed earlier?
 Create a PR that introduces a CI test that fails because of the bug you found!
 -->